 - Career counsellor.
-These professionals are sometimes known as vocational counsellors.
+These career coaching professionals are sometimes known as vocational counsellors.
 They assist individuals in making career choices.
 As a career counsellor, you will mainly assess people and determine which career best suits them, depending on their skills and interests.
 You may also sometimes find yourself helping individuals deal with work-related stress.

 - Substance abuse counsellor.
 Substance abuse counsellors, work with individuals suffering from drug addiction.
 If you decide to jump on the bandwagon, you will be required to help these people recover by developing a suitable treatment plan for them.
 This may entail daily exercises, therapy sessions, and a change in their diet.

 You can lay the foundation of your counselling career by enrolling in a bachelor’s degree in psychology, sociology, or any other related field.
 If you want to be a licensed practitioner, you need at least a master’s degree.